foundry-vtt-community/wiki.js/development/api/document.md

 Directly update the document's entry on the database.
 This persists the change and pushes the new document to all clients.

+**Deleting Properties:** Because Foundry uses differences and merges to only send data being changed to the database, a special notation is needed to signal to the database that a value is being intentionally deleted from the database (because omitting a value is done when a value simply isn't being updated).
+To delete the `key` from `actor.system.key`, you need to make an update like `actor.update({'actor.system.-=key': null})`; the `-=` before the `key` to be deleted is the key there, that signals the database to delete the key.
+The value ostensibly being written doesn't matter, but convention is to use `null` for that to further indicate that the key is being deleted.

+**Working with Arrays:** Because the updates work using object key merges, whereas arrays purely work via index, Foundry cannot modify specific indexes inside an array via update, arrays need to be written as a cohesive whole.
+To update an array in a document's data, you need to edit a copy of the array and then write the new array as a whole with an update.

 #### Bulk Update

-The [`DocumentClass.updateDocuments()`](https://foundryvtt.com/api/abstract.Document.html#.updateDocuments) method is how one can perform an array of updates in a single server operation.
+The [`DocumentClass.updateDocuments()`](https://foundryvtt.com/api/classes/foundry.abstract.Document.html#updateDocuments) method is how one can perform an array of updates in a single server operation.

 ```javascript
 const updateData = {